 We got back to the condo, packed, picked up essentials and were off to Chincha!

 Off to work!
 We were based out of the PAMS clinic in Chincha.
 The facility was pretty impressive and we had access to basic imaging, labs and medications.
-It was new to have to rely so strongly on our clinical skills and conserve resources as much as possible.
+It was a change to have to rely on the clinical and conserve resources as much as possible.
 Definitely saw some interesting diagnoses.
 Our group was an amazing collaboration of medical students, staff as well as super interpreters who were finishing up their last year of medical school in Peru.
-I absolutely loved working with everyone!
+I absolutely loved working with this amazing team!

 After our first day of clinic, we met up for Chifa at Hotel Princess.
 I cannot emphasize how ASTONISHING this never-ending array of Chinese-Peruvian goodness was!!!
 Just when we jammed more food in, there was another delicious course waiting.
 Kudos to the chef!